Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 Because it seems like you’re always, when proofreading, up against a deadline.

-And that’s true whether that deadlines is a self-publishing pre-order or promise, or a traditional publisher’s “get it done in two weeks” (or less) mandate.
+And that’s true whether those deadlines are a self-publishing pre-order or promise or a traditional publisher’s request to “get it done in two weeks” (or less).

 Even if that’s not the case, you’re probably mentally “done” with your book and ready to get on to the next item on your to-do list.
 As the young’uns say, you’re “over it.”
 But you can’t throw in the towel just yet.
 Arrgh!
 (Did you catch the typo?)